cncf/wg-serverless/whitepapers/serverless-overview/README.md

 It can be desirable to decouple the event classes from the implementation, for example: a function processing a message stream would work the same regardless if the streaming storage is Kafka or Kinesis.
 In both cases, it will receive a message body and event metadata, the message may be routed between different frameworks.

-An event may include a single record (e.g. in Request/Response model), or accept multiple records or micro-batch (e.g. in Streaming modes).
+An event may include a single record (e.g. in Request/Response model) or accept multiple records or micro-batch (e.g. in Streaming modes).

 Examples for common event data and metadata used by FaaS solutions: